Exordio/py-mcp/readme.md

   - Asynchronous loading of libraries
   - Running all downloads parallel/asynchronously
   - Automatic assembly of the client/server launch script, along with a ready-made client distribution.
+(Done! all versions.)

  ### Tech
 * Python3